razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 Units such as `line-height`, `letter-spacing`, `case` should not be stored separately.
 As the implementation doesn't have any logic to it.
 It is too much dependent on the type of font or the font-family we are using.
 So I'd suggest that we should store everything inside the typography scale itself.

+Also, the scale should be stored at theme level rather than at a global level.
+So that, in case if there is any new product in the future, it will be flexible to interchange things that way.
+For now all the products will follow the same font structure as mentioned above.

 ### **Current Limitations**
 There are two major limitations while scaling typography to multiple breakpoints,
 1. **It does not cater to landing/marketing pages.** Which are generally much larger compared to the size-ratio on the dashboard (Maybe a [Major Third](https://type-scale.com/?size=14&scale=1.125&text=A%20Visual%20Type%20Scale&font=Lato&fontweight=400&bodyfont=Poppins&bodyfontweight=400&lineheight=1.65&backgroundcolor=white&fontcolor=%23333&preview=false) scale will work better).
 This is currently being looked at by the comm. design team based on the same principles.